Vic Govt PER #: BR102201

 Just like human doctors are not great at helping us with muscular skeletal issues, vets aren’t necessarily great with that either.
 Yes you’ll find the odd good one, but there are serious gaps in their education.
 Mind you, expecting students to learn the ins and outs of 20 different species in a 5 year degree is an impossible ask.

 It is useful to find a local person to you who is the equivalent of a osteopath.
 They are often known as “muscle men”.
 You need to find one who treats racing greyhounds.
 Normal cost is between $15-$25 per visit.
 Use google to find one.
 Just like with a human osteo, you should only need one visit.
 If the injury is old and/or has become chronic, you may need more.
 I know with the injuries I face from running, it’s not hard to get a muscular/nerve issue that needs treatment.
+And indeed I have spent a fortune with a current nerve issue in my hip that looks like it will only heal with time.
+So while these doggy equivalent practitioners can make great inroads, some issues are tricky.
+Do not rush to operate.

 There are over 10,000 different medical issues your dog can get.
 Humans live longer and have even more.
 In this breed, there are 4 genetic conditions we can test for.
 There is no such thing as being able to guarantee against all health conditions.